tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 end
 ```

-Starting out in the REPL I was able to make the following calls:
+Starting out in `irb` I was able to make the following calls:

 ```ruby